-As such, it is crucial to set boundaries to help protect yourself and to ensure your colleagues support each other in making best use of social media as part of your campaigning and work.
+As such, it is crucial to set boundaries to help protect yourself and to ensure your employees / colleagues support you in making best use of social media as part of your campaigning and work.

-Agree on the times when you or your colleagues will be checking in on your account/s.
-It is a good idea to include this in your MP / PPC's bio.
+Agree on the times when you or your team will be checking in on your account/s.
+It is a good idea to include this in your bio.
 Any users should then be aware when they might reasonably expect a response from your accounts.